sunyj/bizcal/README.md

 - The year line format is `YYYY: holidays, holidays, ...`, where `holidays` are specified as date ranges in the format `MMDD`, `MMDD-DD`, or `MMDD-MMDD`.
+- Properties `min` and `max` gives lower- and upper-bound of this calendar.

 ### Date creation